 Career Services is dedicated to providing students and graduates the tools they need to succeed in the workforce.
-This includes assisting students in career exploration, identifying pathways to achieve their goals, and becoming successfully employed.
+This includes assisting students in career exploration, identifying pathways to achieve their goals, and providing tools to help with work searches.
 We support student success by fostering partnerships with students, alumni, employers, faculty, staff, administrators, and the community.
 Services are available free of charge to all students/alumni and include:

-- · Career assessments and exploration
+- Career assessments and exploration

-- · Employment search assistance

-- Career readiness skill development
+- · Career readiness skill development

-- · Resume and cover letter writing and review
+- Resume and cover letter writing and review

 - Mock interviews

 - · Career fairs, workshops, and related career events